djleedke/chat-code/README.md

 ### ChatCode
 ChatCode is a Flask application that utilizes SocketIO to allow users to chat.
-Messages must be "decoded" by recipients in order to read them (by typing in the letters), after which they are displayed temporarily and then disappear into the internet void.
-Never to be seen again.
+Messages must be "decoded" by recipients in order to read them (by typing in the letters).
+After which they are displayed temporarily and then disappear into the internet void, never to be seen again.
 Users can chat in a public room or specify a room name of their own for privacy.
 The app is deployed on Heroku and can be found at https://chat-code-app.herokuapp.com/.

 ![chat-code](https://user-images.githubusercontent.com/33850990/88751848-1f258c80-d11e-11ea-8e2d-0ee1dc42bed7.gif)